watzthisco/intro-to-react/solutions/lab09-router/README.md

+# Lab09 - Interactions, Events, and Callbacks and Routing
+This is an optional extension or demo that adds routing to lab 9 using React Router.

+To get started, run npm install inside this folder.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>